openshift-s2i/s2i-aspnet/README.md

 Or, to push the contents of the repository that has been cloned to the local machine, run the following command:

 ```
-oc new-build microsoft/aspnet --name=s2i-aspnet --binary=true
+oc new-build microsoft/dotnet --name=s2i-aspnet --binary=true
 oc start-build s2i-aspnet --from-dir=.
 ```

 Use `oc get builds` to track the status of the build.
-Once complete, the builder image can be used to produce new images containing ASP.NET applications.
+Once complete, the builder image can be used to produce new images containing ASP.NET Core applications.

 ## Docker